 There are three main causes.
 Poor posture (misalignment), a lack of movement range and mobility, or, strain from over-use.
 Once the exact and subtle neck movements that cause the pain (trigger points) can be identified, healing can begin.
 How to exactly find those subtle little trigger points?
 Trigger points are located by systematically moving through the entire spectrum of possible neck actions.
 To this end, we introduce movement notation, a little-known discipline that nurtures physical intelligence and body awareness.

 What is Movement Notation?

-Movement notation is a script to annotate (write down) body movements.
+Movement notation or choreology is a script to annotate (write down) body movements.
 It is the written script of body language.
 The system used in this article is Benesh movement notation.